6 Effects of Psychological Abuse that You Should Know

 Read this too: 5 Reactions of Highly Sensitive People

 Learned helplessness is another common symptom.
 The person who is abused in this way will end up thinking at some point that nothing they can do is of any use.

-Oftentimes, they end up telling themselves that nothing they say or do and no change will be able to stop this abuse.
+Oftentimes, they end up telling themselves that nothing they say or do will be able to stop this abuse.

 It is another reminder of the basic, essential importance of treating anyone who is showing signs of any kind of abuse with sensitivity and warmth.

 Never voice doubts like “But what are you saying?
 Are you sure she’s doing this to you, or are you just being dramatic?”

 The only thing words like those will accomplish is plunge the person into deeper hopelessness, push them away, and intensify their feeling of loneliness.